What is Motor Learning?

 Aim for at least 50 repetitions per target.

-How you structure the practice also makes a difference for motor learning.
+How you structure the practice also makes a difference in motor learning.
 We’ll go over these next.

 3. Use Distributed Practice